-- 6.2 The Equality Impact Assessment (EIA) indicates that the proposals in this report could have a disproportionately adverse impact on some people with a particular characteristic. - 6.3 The impacts that would be associated with the proposed development relate to the gypsy and traveller community and the protected characteristic 'race'.
-The impacts are considered in the Equality Impact Assessment which is referenced as a background paper to this report.
+- 6.2 The Equality Impact Assessment (EIA) indicates that the proposals in this report could have a disproportionately adverse impact on some people with a particular characteristic. - 6.3 The impacts that would be associated with the proposed development relate to the gypsy and traveller community and the protected characteristic of 'race'.
+The impacts are considered in the Equality Impact Assessment which is available on the Council's website.